jacentino/SqlFun/README.md

                     (blogId, name, title, content, author, createdAt, status) values (@blogId, @name, @title, @content, @author, @createdAt, @status);
              select scope_identity()"

+The record fields are mapped to query parameters by name.

 ### Stored procedures
 The result of a function calling stored procedure should be a three-element tuple (return code, output params, result):